dhimmel/rephetio-manuscript/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License%20All-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)
 [![License: CC0 1.0](https://img.shields.io/badge/License%20Parts-CC0%201.0-lightgrey.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-This entirety of this repository is licensed under a CC BY 4.0 License ([`LICENSE.md`](LICENSE.md)), which allows reuse with attribution.
+Except when noted otherwise, the entirety of this repository is licensed under a CC BY 4.0 License ([`LICENSE.md`](LICENSE.md)), which allows reuse with attribution.
 Please attribute by linking to https://github.com/dhimmel/rephetio-manuscript.

 Since CC BY is not ideal for code and data, certain repository components are also released under the CC0 1.0 public domain dedication ([`LICENSE-CC0.md`](LICENSE-CC0.md)).